 "I’ve grown mentally, physically and spiritually.
 I would have never thought in a million years that I would be in this position I am in now."

-- Raymonita Morales, who completed Osborne’s Longtermers Responsibility Project and Treatment Services program, is now a Janitorial Maintenance Crew Chief and NYSID Joslin Award Winner.
+- Raymonita M., now a Janitorial Maintenance Crew Chief and NYSID Joslin Award Winner, completed Osborne’s Longtermers Responsibility Project and Treatment Services program

 Our blog contains stories about individuals who have participated in programs at the Osborne Association and used that opportunity to transform their lives.
 Individuals in jail and prison face many challenges upon release that can include unemployment, substance reliance or lack of stable housing.
 These recent pieces tell the stories of individuals who succeeded in the face of these challenges: